Cricket Ball or Baseball Throw Test

 purpose: to measure power, particularly of the upper body, and evaluats throwing distance and technique.

 equipment required: Standard leather cricket ball, witches hats/cone or marking tape, tape measure, clear open area for testing.

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender, test conditions.
 Place marker cones for the starting line and target area.
 Perform an appropriate warm-up.
 See more details of pre-test procedures.

 procedure: Mark a line using two witches hats as the line the subject has to throw from.
-Subjects are allowed a 10 m run-up.
-Following the run-up, subjects must throw the ball without crossing the line.
+Participants are allowed a 10 m run-up.
+Following the run-up, participants must throw the ball without crossing the line.
 If the line is crossed the throw is deemed a foul.
 Two practice throws are allowed and three measurements are made

 scoring: The distance from the starting line to where the ball first lands is recorded.
 The measurement is recorded to the nearest meter.
 The best result of three throws is recorded.

 target population: throwing athletics events, and other sports in which upper body power is important.